tango-controls/rest-api/doc/Home.md

 For shortness all URLs use `<prefix>` for an API entry point: `/tango/rest/rc3/hosts/tango_host/tango_port`, or omit it completely.
 So `<prefix>/devices/sys/tg_test/1/attributes` (or `/devices/sys/tg_test/1/attributes`) actually means `/tango/rest/rc3/tango_host/tango_port/devices/sys/tg_test/1/attributes`, where _tango_host_ is a Tango host name, e.g. _hzgxenvtest_; _tango_port_ is a Tango database port number, e.g. _10000_.

 _tango_host_ and _tango_port_ are not known in advance, as user may ask for an arbitrary Tango database.
-By default implementation tries to connect to TANGO_HOST=localhost:10000, i.e. to the database deployed on the same with implementation host. _localhost_ can be replaced with the host name, e.g. _hzgxenvtest_.
 The database to which implementation connects at start can be specified via environmental variable, or any other way.

 ## API version and Security